youjungkoo/harren7.github.io/_posts/2021-11-20-posecorrection.md

 ## Motivation

-Since the pandemice, we are stuck at home and spend so many hours alone infront of the dest.
+Since the pandemic, we are stuck at home and spend so many hours infront of a desk.
 What happens when we're sitting on a chair?
-We start to lean forward, lean to the side, cross out legs and more...
-To save us from intense back pain, I came up with the idea to provide a program that detects people's body posture and provide correction.
+We start to lean forward, lean to the side, cross out legs and rest on our chin.
+To save us from intense back pain, I came up with the idea to provide a program that provide body posture correction.

 ## What you to make a Pose Correction program